kennytilton/mxtodomvc/README.md

   ;; cache is prior value for this implicit ':kids' slot; k-v-k uses it for diffing (kid-values-kids me cache))
 ````
-As an exercise, try pairing  the `<mget` dependencies above with the ways the list changes.
+As an exercise, try pairing  the `<mget` dependencies above with the enumerated ways the list can change.
 The one not evident -- changes to the completed property of a todo -- is expressed by the collections `:items` *et al* we saw defined above.

 ### Extending the scope: lifting
 We explained above how the computed `:class` "completed" got propagated to the actual DOM classlist by an observer.
 That hints at the next fundamental, which we call "lifting".

 The DOM knows nothing about Matrix, so we developed sufficient "glue" code to make it seem as if it did.

-That is mxWeb: six hundred lines of code creating two classes (one for HTML tags, one for CSS Styles) and other code to translate HLL handlers into native handlers.
-In the full implementation of TodoMVC we will see even more systems lifted into the Matrix: routing, XHR, localStorage, and even the system clock.
+mxWeb consists of six hundred lines of code creating two classes (one for HTML tags, one for CSS Styles) and other code to translate HLL handlers into native handlers.

+In the full implementation of TodoMVC we will see even more systems lifted into the Matrix: routing, XHR, localStorage RSN), and even a few lines to lift the system clock.

 ### Related work
 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line

 Matrix enjoys much good company in this field.
-We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs only in degree, not spirit.
 Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
 Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).
-Let us know about any we missed.
+Please let us know about any we missed.

 ### Really?
 Can we really program this way?
 This 80KLOC [Algebra intelligent tutor](https://tiltonsalgebra.com/#) consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.